-From 1990 to 2017, he has published twenty-five books (twenty non-fiction books and five fiction books), along with one edited book, one co-authored book, and one co-edited book.
-His published books are: Antonin Artaud: Blows and Bombs (1993: Faber & Faber UK, Farrar Straus & Giroux USA, Chicago University Press USA), Fragments of the European City (1995: Reaktion UK/USA), Weapons of Liberation (1996: Faber & Faber UK, Farrar Straus & Giroux USA), Edmund White: The Burning World (1999: Picador UK, St Martin’s Press USA), Artaud: The Screaming Body (1999: Chicago University Press USA/UK), Caligula: Divine Carnage (co-authored with Jeremy Reed: 2001, Solar UK/USA), Tokyo Vertigo (2001, new version 2011: Chicago University Press USA/UK), Extreme Europe (2001: Reaktion UK/USA), Projected Cities (2002: Reaktion UK/USA), Annihilation Zones (2002: Creation UK/USA), Genet: Pages Torn from the Book of Jean Genet (2004: Reaktion UK/USA), The Art of Destruction (2004, new version 2020: Solar/University of Chicago Press UK/USA), The Vanishing Map (2006: Bloomsbury UK/USA), Hijikata: Revolt of the Body (2006, new version 2010: Solar/University of Chicago Press UK/USA), Tokyo Sodom (2006: Creation UK/USA), Tokyo Slaughterhouse (2007: Creation UK/USA), Tokyo Supernova (2007: Creation UK/USA), London Eyes (co-edited with Gail Cunningham: 2007: Berghahn UK/USA), Artaud: Terminal Curses (2008: Chicago University Press USA/UK), The Tokyo Trilogy (compendium edition of the three Tokyo novels: 2008: Creation UK/USA), Cities of Oblivion (2009: FF Publishers USA/UK), Abandoned Images (2010: Reaktion UK/USA), The Walls of Berlin: Urban Surfaces, Art, Film (2011: Chicago University Press USA/UK), Muybridge: The Eye in Motion (2012: Chicago University Press USA/UK), England’s Darkness (2012: Sun Vision Press USA/UK), Pasolini: The Massacre Game (co-edited with Anna Battista: 2012: Sun Vision Press USA/UK), Artaud: The Anatomy of Cruelty (compendium edition of the three books on Artaud: 2013: Sun Vision Press USA), Performance Projections (2014: Reaktion UK/USA), Pierre Guyotat: Revolutions and Aberrations (2016: Vauxhall & Company UK), and Berlin Bodies (2017: Reaktion UK/USA), Thatcher’s Tomb (2018: Infinity Land Press UK), White Noise Ballrooms (2018: Diaphanes/University of Chicago Press Switzerland/USA), Film’s Ghosts: Tatsumi Hijikata’s Butoh and the Transmutation of 1960s Japan (2019: Diaphanes/University of Chicago Press Switzerland/USA), The Projectionists: Eadweard Muybridge and the Future Projections of the Moving Image (2020: Diaphanes/University of Chicago Press Switzerland/USA), and The Maledictions (2023: forthcoming).
+From 1990 until 2023, he has written thirty books (twenty-two non-fiction books and eight fiction books).
+His books are: Antonin Artaud: Blows and Bombs (1993: Faber & Faber UK, Farrar Straus & Giroux USA, Solar/University of Chicago Press USA), Fragments of the European City (1995: Reaktion UK/USA), Weapons of Liberation (1996: Faber & Faber UK, Farrar Straus & Giroux USA), Edmund White: The Burning World (1999: Picador UK, St Martin’s Press USA), Artaud: The Screaming Body: Recordings, Films, Drawings (1999: Solar/University of Chicago Press UK/USA), Tokyo Vertigo (2001, new version 2011: Solar/University of Chicago Press UK/USA), Extreme Europe (2001: Reaktion UK/USA), Projected Cities (2002: Reaktion UK/USA), Annihilation Zones (2002: Creation UK/USA), Genet: Pages Torn from the Book of Jean Genet (2004: Reaktion UK/USA), The Art of Destruction (2004, new version 2020: Solar/University of Chicago Press UK/USA), The Vanishing Map (2006: Bloomsbury UK/USA), Hijikata: Revolt of the Body (2006, new version 2010: Solar/University of Chicago Press UK/USA), Tokyo Sodom (2006: Creation UK/USA), Tokyo Slaughterhouse (2007: Creation UK/USA), Tokyo Supernova (2007: Creation UK/USA), Artaud: Terminal Curses (2008: Solar/University of Chicago Press UK/USA), The Tokyo Trilogy (compendium edition of his three Tokyo novels: 2008: Creation UK/USA), Cities of Oblivion (2009: Future Fiction USA/UK), Abandoned Images (2010: Reaktion UK/USA), The Walls of Berlin: Urban Surfaces, Art, Film (2011: Solar/University of Chicago Press UK/USA), Muybridge: The Eye in Motion (2012: Solar/University of Chicago Press UK/USA), England’s Darkness (2012: Sun Vision Press USA/UK), Artaud: The Anatomy of Cruelty (compendium edition of his three books on Artaud’s work: 2013: Sun Vision Press USA), Performance Projections (2014: Reaktion UK/USA), Pierre Guyotat: Revolutions and Aberrations (2016: Vauxhall & Company UK), Berlin Bodies (2017: Reaktion UK/USA), Thatcher’s Tomb (2018: Infinity Land Press UK), White Noise Ballrooms (2018: Diaphanes/University of Chicago Press Switzerland/USA), Film’s Ghosts: Tatsumi Hijikata’s Butoh and the Transmutation of 1960s Japan (2019: Diaphanes/University of Chicago Press Switzerland/USA), The Projectionists: Eadweard Muybridge and the Future Projections of the Moving Image (2020: Diaphanes/University of Chicago Press Switzerland/USA), and The Maledictions (2023: forthcoming).

-His books have been translated into many languages, such as Japanese, Chinese, Indonesian, French, Spanish, and Turkish.
+His books have been translated into many languages, such as Japanese, Chinese, Indonesian, French, Spanish, Russian and Turkish.